 When you compare the Schatz clock with a Chelsea ship's bell clock of similar vintage, there are several obvious differences.
 The Chelsea is better made, with polished pinions and gold-plated brass gears.
 The Chelsea platform has a Swiss lever escapement with 11 jewels.
 The Chelsea costs many times more!
 Chelsea clocks in general are more difficult to work on than Schatz and other equivalent clocks, so repairs on Chelseas should not be attempted by those without at least five years of experience at the bench and some watch repair experience.
 Schatz clocks are no longer being manufactured, but Chelsea clocks are.
 Another manufacturer of ship's bell clocks that should be mentioned here is Hermle.

 The new Hermle ship's bell clocks have platforms with plastic escape wheel and pallets.
-The plastic parts should never be lubricated because the lubricants may react with the plastic!
+I avoid clocks with escapement parts made of plastic.
 The second wheel bushing on the front plate of the Hermle is very close to the edge of the plate, making the replacement of the bushing difficult.
 If you buy a new mechanical ship's bell clock that is not a Chelsea, it probably has a Hermle mechanism.